amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-use-vertical-video-ads-on-facebook.md

   - facebook-ads
 title: How to Use Vertical Video Ads on the Facebook Ad Network
 date: 2020-08-18
-description: Read this guide to learn about the rise of vertical video and how you can successfully take advantage of vertical video ads on Facebook and its apps.
+description: ""
 featuredpost: false
 featuredimage: /img/vertical-video-ads-facebook-featured-image.jpg
 image: /img/vertical-video-ads-facebook-featured-image.jpg
-seotitle: How to Create Vertical Video Ads on Facebook and Its Services
-focuskeyphrase: vertical video ads facebook
 tags:
   - IGTV
   - Instagram Ads
   - Stories
   - YouTube Ads
+seotitle: How to Create Vertical Video Ads on Facebook and Its Services
+focuskeyphrase: vertical video ads facebook
+metadescription: Read this guide to learn about the rise of vertical video and how you can successfully take advantage of vertical video ads on Facebook and its family of apps.
 ---

 <!--StartFragment-->

 If you’re going to launch vertical video ads on Facebook, Instagram, Snapchat, YouTube, or any other popular platform, now is the best time to do so because digital video content is booming.
 There are two reasons why we’re witnessing this boom.